longnlp/longnlp.github.io/_posts/2018-10-01-load-storage-metric-from-SPO.md

 ---
-layout:     post
+layout      : single
-title:      Load storage metric from SharePoint Online site collection
-summary:    Introduce how to load storage metric with CSOM and rest api
+title       : Load storage metric from SharePoint Online site collection summary     : Introduce how to load storage metric with CSOM and rest api categories  : blog SharePointOnline tags        : [SharePoint Online, CSOM, Storage Metric] date        : 2018-10-01 23:00:00 commentId   : 1 permalink   : /load-storage-metric-from-SPO toc         : true toc_icon    : "cog" toc_label   : "My Table of Contents"
-categories: blog SharePointOnline
-tags:       [SharePoint Online, CSOM, Storage Metric]
-date:       2018-10-01 23:00:00
-commentId:  1
 ---

 I have a requirement to query the storage metric information from SharePoint Online site collection, so basicially I try to use the following code without any luck.